Bletoppen

-Bletoppen is a mountain in Tinn, Telemark, Norway, and is the highest point in the mountain area Blefjell.
+Bletoppen or Store Ble is a mountain in Tinn Municipality in Telemark county, Norway.
+The 1340 m tall mountain is located about 10 km southeast of the village of Hovin and about 30 km north of the town of Notodden.
+The mountain is the highest mountain in the Blefjell mountain range which lies on the border of Telemark and Buskerud.

 From the summit, there is a view of Jonsknuten and Skrimfjella in the southeast, Lifjell in the southwest, Gaustatoppen in the west, and Hardangervidda in the northwest.

 The summit is most easily reached by following a marked trail from the parking lot at Nordstul, a 3 to 4 hour hike in the summer.
 Numerous shorter paths start at the road to Fosskard and go up the steep western side of Blefjell.